zxc308/P4-tutorials/exercises/basic_tunnel/README.md

 There are several problems that might manifest as you develop your program:

 1. `basic_tunnel.p4` might fail to compile.
-In this case, `make run` will report the error emitted from the compiler and halt.
+In this case, `make` will report the error emitted from the compiler and halt.

-2. `basic_tunnel.p4` might compile but fail to support the control plane rules in the `sX-runtime.json` files that `make run` tries to install using the P4Runtime.
-In this case, `make run` will report errors if control plane rules cannot be installed.
+2. `basic_tunnel.p4` might compile but fail to support the control plane rules in the `sX-runtime.json` files that `make` tries to install using the P4Runtime.
+In this case, `make` will report errors if control plane rules cannot be installed.
 Use these error messages to fix your `basic_tunnel.p4` implementation or forwarding rules.